chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 In my undergrad thesis on avian populations and West Nile virus, I used a GAM to model citizen-science count data.
 It was a special type of model, though, known as a Zero Inflated Poisson Location-Scale Model ('ziplss'), as developed by the highly-regarded Dr. Simon Wood.
 This model is separated into two stages: the first stage models the probability of presence, while the second stage models the average abundance given presence.
 From a biological perspective, it allows us to ask: 1) was a species present? and 2) if so, how many of them were there?

 This is all well and good, but two-stage nature of the modelling process and respective formula makes it far more difficult to generate and test all nested models.
 However, this is a necessary part of the process, especially as step-wise model selection is becoming less accepted.
 Given this issue, I've written this tutorial on how to go about this process for the ziplss GAM, hoping it's useful to someone in the field.
-Additionally, I'll also include the model averaging process, which makes use of parallel computing.
+Additionally, I'll also include the model comparison process, which makes use of parallel computing.
 This is increasingly useful with more explanatory variables, as fitting GAMs is computationally intensive, and therefore, time-consuming.
 Parallelizing the process allows for each core in a cluster to run a model.
 On my computer, I have 16 cores, 15 of which I add to a cluster, allowing me to run 15 of these GAMs simultaneously.
 This reduces the run-time by over 93%.

 ### Setup

 First, we'll load the required packages.
-The `mgcv` package is the leading package for fitting GAMs, `tidyr` greatly improves coding efficient by tapping into the tidyverse framework, `stringr` allows for better methods to manipulate strings, and `qpcR` provides some neat functionality for model averaging.
+The `mgcv` package is the leading package for fitting GAMs, `tidyr` greatly improves coding efficient by tapping into the tidyverse framework, `stringr` allows for better methods to manipulate strings, and `qpcR` provides some neat functionality for model comparison.

 ```r
 library(mgcv)